rust-cv/hnsw/README.md

 ## Implementation

 This is based on the paper ["Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs"](https://arxiv.org/pdf/1603.09320.pdf) by Yu.
 A. Malkov and D. A. Yashunin.
 This paper builds on the [original paper for NSW](http://www.iiis.org/CDs2011/CD2011IDI/ICTA_2011/PapersPdf/CT175ON.pdf).
-There are multiple papers written by the authors on NSW, which proceeded HNSW.
+There are multiple papers written by the authors on NSW, which preceeded HNSW.

 For more details about parameters and details of the implementation, see [`implementation.md`](./implementation.md).